Perlkonig/grav-plugin-count-views/README.md

 This is a simple, naive page view counter.
 Whenever the Grav system produces a page (cached or not), the route is stored and the count incremented.
 Obviously if you have a front-end cache that delivers the page without invoking `index.php`, then the view won't be counted.
 You also can't filter out views by IP or user (though pull requests are always welcome).

 The full view count data is dumped as an associative array (i.e., route => count) into the Twig variable `viewcounts`.
-To support backwards compatibility, the counts are also still dumped into the `config.plugins.count-views.counts` namespace, but this is now officially deprecated and will be removed in a future major release.

 So to get the counts associated with a specific route, use the following code:

 `{{ viewcounts[page.route] }}`